aspose-cells/Aspose.Cells-Doc-md/arabic/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/converting-worksheet/converting-worksheet-to-image-in-aspose-cells/_index.ar.md

 ImageOrPrintOptions imgOptions = new ImageOrPrintOptions();

-//Specify the image format
+//Specify the image type

-imgOptions.ImageFormat = System.Drawing.Imaging.ImageFormat.Jpeg;
+imgOptions.ImageType = ImageType.Jpeg;

 //Render the sheet with respect to specified image/print options